 - Use equipment carefully.
 Review OSHA Chain Saw Safety guidelines

 - Take Inventory of the farm.
 Take detailed notes and photos for insurance purposes.
-(Consider downloading an app to your smartphone, such as the NDSU Disaster Recovery Log, to help with the inventory.)
 Report losses to your insurance agent as soon as possible.

 - Check buildings and fences for damage from downed trees or power lines.
 Be extremely careful around downed power lines.